 Saskatoon Kendo Club does not run a separate program for kids.
 All students are taught in the same class.
 Minimum age to join kendo is 12.

 Saskatoon Kendo Club accepts new beginners in September and January.
-Our next beginners class will begin Wednesday, September 23, 2015.
-That Wednesday and the following Sunday are free introductory classes.
 We accept new members who have kendo experience at any time.
 Our next beginners class will be in September, 2017.

 You will be expected to purchase a shinai (practise sword) for $40.00.
 After a month or so, you will be expected to purchase a uniform for about $100.
 You will begin to wear armour sometime in the first year.
 The armour is available for rent from the club at a rate of $20/term.